AhmedMohamedKamel/django-training/musicplatform/musicplatform/RESULTS.md

 Q2)
-- artists = Artist.objects.all()
 - dic = dict()
-- for artist in artists:
+- for artist in Artist.objects.all():
 -       dic[artist.stageName] = artist.album_set.all()
 - print(dic)